-vi.iii.
+vi.
 TDS, Chloride, Sulfate, and Boron

 The effluent limitations applicable to Discharge Points 001A and 001B for TDS, sulfate, and boron are based on Basin Plan objectives for the San Gabriel River (between Valley Boulevard and Firestone Boulevard).
-The effluent limitation for TDS, = 750 mg/L; Sulfate, = 300 mg/L and Boron = 1.0 mg/L are 750 mg/L, 300 mg/L, and 1.0 mg/L, respectively.
-The chloride limit is 180 mg/L, consistent with Regional Water Board Resolution No. 97-02, Amendment to the Water Quality Control Plan to incorporate a Policy for Addressing Levels of Chloride in Discharges of Wastewaters.
-Resolution 97-02 was adopted by

-Regional Water Board on January 27, 1997; approved by the State Water Board in Resolution 97-94; and, approved by OAL on January 8, 1998; and served to revise the chloride water quality objective in the San Gabriel River and other surface waters
+The TDS = 750 mg/L; Sulfate = 300 mg/L and Boron = 1.0 mg/L. The chloride limit is 180 mg/L, consistent with Regional Water Board Resolution No. 97-02, Amendment to the Water Quality Control Plan to incorporate a Policy for Addressing Levels of Chloride in Discharges of Wastewaters.
+Resolution 97-02 was adopted by Regional Water Board on January 27, 1997; approved by the State Water Board in Resolution 97-94; and, approved by OAL on January 8, 1998; and served to revise the chloride water quality objective in the San Gabriel River and other surface waters